Courses Offered 2024-2025

 Block 5: CO255: World Literature/Comparative Literature

 What is Comparative Literature?
 What is world Literature?
 Examination of the history, methods, conceptual frameworks, canonical thinkers, critics, current issues, and debates in these interrelated fields and how they shape our reading of literature.
 Emphasis on close ready of both theoretical and literary texts, critical analysis, and writing in a comparative context.
-1 unit.
 AIM, EPG

 Davis